wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/240703_eurobike_part_I/index.md

 It thus seemed only prudent to move the show to where everybody wanted to be anyhow.
 I'm staying the full 3 vendor days and figured I might as well add my observations and opinions to the deluge of those already out there.

-One of the quote unquote trends of the show sewasemed to be high-load versions of carrier snap-in systems.
+One of the quote unquote trends of the show seemed to be high-load versions of carrier snap-in systems.
 Longtail cargo bikes are getting ever more popular (and certain normal bikes are also getting ever more cargobike-y), so solutions for rapid installation and removal of child seats and the like are in high demand.
 While a whole host of systems for baskets&co already exist, these systems are usually not intended for the high loads that a child for example places on a mount.
 Market leader and only option thus far has been **MIK HD**, derived from MIK (who'da thunk).
 Common across all of these systems is their downward compatibility.
 Any MIK accessory will also fit a MIK HD rack, but not vice versa.
 Eurobike 2024 shows companies are clearly not content to surrender that market to MIK altogether, with two established manufacturers throwing their hat into the ring.